E-kigai/E-kigai/README.md

-🔭 I’m currently working on API and UI projects
+🔭 I’m currently working on Coinbase API and Admin Dashboard
 🌱 I’m currently learning C
 ⚡ Fun fact: Hitting the 8-ball in early might end the game
 not because you're skilled, but because you skillfully lost. 🎱